 Using and disclosing your personal information

-Macular Disease Foundation Australia is very thankful to people who are willing to share their personal stories of their macular disease with others through media stories and in our newsletter.
+MDFA is very thankful to people who are willing to share their personal stories of their macular disease with others through media stories and in our newsletter.
 We will only use your personal information for publicity purposes or as stories in our newsletter with your express written or verbal permission.

 Visiting our website

 When you come to our websites (www.mdfoundation.com.au or www.checkmymacula.com.au) may collect certain information such as browser type, operating system, website visited immediately before coming to our site, etc. This information is used in an aggregated manner to analyse how people use our site, so we can improve our service.

 By using the MDFA website, you agree that the internet is inherently insecure and accordingly MDFA cannot provide any deﬁnitive assurance regarding security of personal information.
 MDFA will not be liable in any way in relation to any breach of security or any unintended loss or disclosure of that information.

 Cookies and other similar technologies

 Cookies are not malicious programs that access or damage your computer.
 Most web browsers automatically accept cookies, but you can choose to reject cookies by changing your browser settings.
 However, this may prevent you from taking full advantage of our website.